-"Group foster home" means a natural person, partnership, 424.015 firm, corporation or association who provides full-time care for 7 to 15 children who are:
+424.015 "Group foster home" means a natural person, partnership, firm, corporation or association who provides full-time care for 7 to 15 children who are:

-- Under [16] 18 years of age; - 2.
-Not related [by blood, adoption or marriage] within the first degree of consanguinity or affinity to any natural person maintaining or operating the home; and - 3.
-Received, cared for and maintained for compensation or otherwise, including the provision of permanent free care. - Sec.
-51. NRS 424.017 is hereby amended to read as follows: 424.017 "Provider of family foster care" means a person who is licensed [by the division] to conduct a family foster home pursuant to NRS 424.030.
+.
+Under [16] 18 years of age;

+- 2. Not related [by blood, adoption or marriage] within the first degree of consanguinity or affinity to any natural person maintaining or operating the home; and - 3.
+Received, cared for and maintained for compensation or otherwise, including the provision of permanent free care.

+424.017 "Provider of family foster care" means a person who is licensed [by the division] to conduct a family foster home pursuant to NRS 424.030.

-- Sec.
-52. NRS 424.020 is hereby amended to read as follows: - 424.020 1.
-The division, in consultation with each licensing authority in a county whose population is 100,000 or more, shall adopt regulations to: - (a) Establish procedures and requirements for the licensure of family foster homes and group foster homes; and - (b) Monitor such licensure. - The division, in cooperation with the state board of health and the state fire marshal, shall: - (a) Establish reasonable minimum standards for family foster homes and group foster homes. - (b) Prescribe rules for the regulation of family foster homes and group foster homes.
+424.020 1.
+The division, in consultation with each licensing authority in a county whose population is 100,000 or more, shall adopt regulations to:

+- (a) Establish procedures and requirements for the licensure of family foster homes and group foster homes; and - (b) Monitor such licensure. - 2.
+The division, in cooperation with the state board of health and the state fire marshal, shall: - (a) Establish reasonable minimum standards for family foster homes and group foster homes. - 47 (b) Prescribe rules for the regulation of family foster homes and group foster homes. - [2.
+All licensed]